saivamsipuvvada/stdform/README.md

 This repo includes a basic code of student details using only html tags<br>
 And here ere you go!

-I have even deployed this site: <br>
+As a part of training in Full Stack with Java I have created this With my interest, I have deployed this site and you can find the link below: <br>
 https://sumanaform.netlify.app